zipscene/rediz-lock/README.md

-# zs-rediz-lock
+# rediz-lock

-Generates read or write lockers for a zs-rediz client.
+Generates read or write lockers for a rediz client.

 Has the following features: